xzhangbu/xzhangbu.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I received my Ph.D. in Computer Science from SUNY Binghamton, under the supervision of [Prof.Yifan Zhang](https://www.binghamton.edu/computer-science/people/profile.html?id=zhangy).
-During my Ph.D. studies, I also collaborated on a project with [Prof.Kanad Ghose](https://www.binghamton.edu/computer-science/people/profile.html?id=ghose).
+I received my Ph.D. in Computer Science from SUNY Binghamton, under the supervision of [Prof. Yifan Zhang](https://www.binghamton.edu/computer-science/people/profile.html?id=zhangy).
+During my Ph.D. studies, I also collaborated on a project with [Prof. Kanad Ghose](https://www.binghamton.edu/computer-science/people/profile.html?id=ghose).

 My current research interests lie in mobile systems, embedded systems, operating systems and virtualization, with a special emphasis on security.
 I am particularly passionate about designing and implementing robust security mechanisms using virtulization techniques for resource-constrained mobile environments.
 My goal is to fortify these mobile systems against a broad spectrum of attackes.